BardothWeb/Discord-Bot-Website-Template/README.md

 ## 📝 About the Project

-Today, I'm excited to share with you a Discord Bot Website Template (landing page only), available for free!
+Today, I'm excited to share with you a Discord Bot Website Template (yet landing page only), available for free!
 As a developer myself, I know the struggle of finding visually appealing and responsive templates for showcasing projects.
 So, I decided to create this template to make it easier for bot creators like you to present your creations to the world.
 Whether you're a seasoned developer or just starting out, this template is designed to help you make a strong first impression with your Discord bots.

 ## 🛠️ Technologies Used